apache/qpid-interop-test/docs/USERGUIDE.md

 The Qpid Interop Test entry point is `/usr/local/bin/qpid-interop-test` by default, or if an alternate location was specified, `<CMAKE_INSTALL_PREFIX>/usr/local/bin/qpid-interop-test`.
-If an alternate location was used, make sure that this directory is in the path.
+If an alternate location was used, you will need to make sure that this directory is in the path.

 ### 6.1 Start a Broker